 Scientists are getting closer and closer to understanding basic brain functions, i.e. how and why it does what it does.
 Most important of those, if only for the purpose of understanding our lives, is memory.
 In the meantime, we can practice different ways to improve our memory, with speed-of-processing training being mooted as a front runner!

 It is often so exciting to see how science mirrors or discovers things that have been known to professional hypnotherapists for many years.
-After all, the only thing we have to work with, is the clients mind!
+After all, the only thing we have to work with is the client's brain/mind!
 The mind comes replete with a huge store of hidden talents, not least of which is . . . . . . . . .

 Having worked what seems like two lifetimes, with the first one being very hard, both physically and mentally.
 I see a direct correlation in the research below and how life feels for me at the moment; which is rather nice . . . . . . . .
 But how is life right now?